jmwind/jmwind.dev/src/content/blog/autonomy-alignment.md

 Without alignment, autonomy is squandered.

-Even after all this, I messed up again in 2015 when starting at Shopify. [@tobi](https://twitter.com/tobi) gave me the same feedback again… I’m a slow learner.
+Even after all this, I messed up again in 2015 when starting at Shopify.
+Tobi gave me the same feedback again… I’m a slow learner.

 At that point I told myself...
 You HAVE to take responsibility for alignment.
 It’s YOUR job, as much as your bosses.
 I've became very upfront about alignment with new hires.
 Gist of our first conversation is: